 The Dallas police went to a nearby impound lot where authorities interviewed witnesses and found the victim’s car.
 Residents who live in that apartment complex say towing is very common in that area.

 Pedestrian accidents, hit-and-runs and wrongful deaths should never occur.
-If you or your loved one was the victim of any of these kinds of negligence, you should contact the Law Office of W.T.
-Johnson before it’s too late to get the justice you deserve.
+If you or your loved one was the victim of any of these kinds of negligence, you should contact the Dallas car accident lawyers at Crowe Arnold & Majors, LLP before it’s too late to get the justice you deserve.